 The Riverland is a guaranteed wildlife experience.

-Mallee landscapes and bluebush plains found north and south of the river corridor, are home to Red kangaroos, emus and mighty Wedge-tailed eagles.
+Mallee landscapes and bluebush plains found north and south of the Murray River corridor, are home to Red kangaroos, emus and mighty Wedge-tailed eagles.
 If you are very quiet you might see a native water rat, a giant goanna sunning itself on a tree or an echidna foraging for ants.

 It is common to see kangaroos and emus drinking on the banks of the river and its creeks during summer, dwarfed by majestic red gums with hollows containing bats and parrots and hungry river goannas.